These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 However, if you’re not in the position financially to do that, it is possible to build a business while on the lowest tier a company allows.
 Somewhere between $100 -250 per month is normal.

-Being on the lowest tier works best if you order a large product package when you start (so you have product on hand) and then order just enough monthly to stay qualified for commissions.
+Being on the lowest tier works best if you order a large product package when you start (so you have product on hand AND you’re psychologically ready).
+Then you can order just enough monthly product for your own consumption and to stay qualified for commissions.

 13) Minimal to No Competition